Education

 Progress Report

-- Fellow will be required to submit a progress report by December 1 and June 1 of each fellowship year.
+- Fellow will be required to submit a progress report twice per year.

 - Coding knowledge will be evaluated as part of the progress report at the conclusion of first year of fellowship.